SHREYANSHBHALLA/ai-cicd-pipeline-1/README.md

 # AI CI/CD Pipeline Project

-This project implements a Continuous Integration and Continuous Deployment (CI/CD) pipeline for testing and deploying AI agents.
-It includes automated quality checks, a monitoring dashboard, and comprehensive documentation.
+This project implements a robust Continuous Integration and Continuous Deployment (CI/CD) pipeline for testing and deploying AI agents.
+It features automated quality checks, a configurable monitoring dashboard, and comprehensive documentation to help teams maintain and extend the platform.

+---

 ## Project Structure